kariymam/kariymamurphy-astro/src/blog/work/Truist.md

 ---
-title: Truis2
+title: Truist
 description:
 externalLink:
-status: tinkering
+status: tactile
 tags:
   - ux/ui
 thumb:
 thumbAlt:
 ---
 I was brought on the Commerical Banking team as a Senior UI Designer to support the redesign SunTrust's commerical banking mobile app; specifically the payments and transfers feature on Android and iOS.